Michael Smith (writer): Films

 Paris Postcards, a series of six short films for Eurostar in 2009, was followed by similar series exploring Amsterdam, Lyon and Avignon.
 The Amsterdam films were photographed by Danfung Dennis, whose documentary Hell and Back Again was a Sundance award winner.

 Drift Street: Michael Smith's Guide to the Olympic Park, London 2012 was premiered on a narrowboat housing London's Floating Cinema.

 Lost in London, his second short film as director, commissioned by CREATE, was premiered at the Barbican Centre, London.

 His East London trilogy was completed in 2013 by Mystery River: a wander along the Lea, co-commissioned by The Floating Cinema and Luton's Departure Lounge Gallery.

 Live performance

 Michael Smith regularly performs readings.
 He held residencies at London's Whitechapel Gallery and Shakespeare & Co in Paris.
-Festival gigs include the Edinburgh Festival, Glastonbury, Durham Book Festival, Festival Number 6 (Portmeirion), Nova, Caught By The River Variety Show, Richmond-upon-Thames, Port Eliot, Hay, Clerkenwell, Hackney and the Crossing The Border Festival in The Hague.
-London performances include The Colony Room, Queen Elizabeth Hall, Filthy Macnasty's, Boogaloo, Great Eastern Hotel and The Social.
+Festival gigs include the Edinburgh Festival, Glastonbury Festival, Durham Book Festival, Festival Number 6 (Portmeirion), Nova, Caught By The River Variety Show, Richmond-upon-Thames, Port Eliot Festival, Hay Festival, Clerkenwell, Hackney and the Crossing Border Festival in The Hague.
+London performances include The Colony Room Club, Queen Elizabeth Hall, Filthy Macnasty's, Boogaloo, Great Eastern Hotel and The Social.
 And he has read at small venues in Newcastle, Manchester, Glasgow and Edinburgh.